margaretmf/margaretmf.github.io/poetry.md

 ## A Journey ##
 A journey to a new place, a new way of living.
-Roaming through the wourld to discover new ideas, new viewpoints, new ways of being.
+Roaming through the world to discover new ideas, new viewpoints, new ways of being.
 Traversing through the streets to apreciate the beauty.
 Expediting the adventure to arise to a new height of understanding, living, perspicacity.
 Wandering through the woods to unearth the past, and discover something unfound.